Fail Better: Break the Sound Barrier

 Hold my beer.

-As in a Dar Williams’ song, I am viewed “like my country in the eyes of the world.”
-Forever the ugly American, it seems.
-From sea to shining sea we are either privileged or poor, partisan or bi-partisan, and owners of the biggest arsenal of destruction on the planet to ensure the American way, which is a democracy dying, because we cannot be bothered to vote in Every.
+As in a Dar Williams’ song, I am “like my country in the eyes of the world,” forever the ugly American, from sea to shining sea.
+We are either privileged or poor, partisan or bi-partisan, owners of the biggest arsenal of destruction on the planet to ensure the American way, a democracy dying as we cannot be bothered to vote in Every.
 Single.
 Election.

 Here’s to the Ukrainian people who know democracy is worth being fire-bombed Every.
 Single.
 Day.